Cincu Training Center: History

 The first training ground in the Cincu area was established in 1913 by the Austro-Hungarian XII.
 Army Corps.
 The current training center was established on 2 July 1919 by the Romanian Army as the Cincu Mare Regional Camp, which was part of the 7th Army Corps.
 The camp was transferred to the Făgăraș Infantry Training Center in 1940.
 During World War II, it was used as a joint Romanian-German training base for exercises with infantry weaponry and anti-tank guns.

 In 1953, the camp was reorganized with the current boundaries being set and the Central Artillery Range (Military Unit 04785) being formed from the previous camp.
 The range was reorganized again in 1959, receiving the present-day designation of Military Unit 01495.
 In 2007, the Combat Training Center of the Land Forces was established from the previous Central Artillery Range, and the honorary name "Getica" was received a year later.
 The total area of the training center is 104 km2, spanning to both the Brașov and Sibiu County.

 In 2017, the center was redesignated as the National Joint Training Center following the example of the Hohenfels Training Area.
-The Cincu Training Center also has several structures subordinated to it: the Smârdan and Babadag training areas, the Plenița MOUT Training Center, and the Lerești CBRN Training Center.
+The Cincu Training Center also has several structures subordinated to it: the Smârdan and Babadag Training Areas, the Plenița MOUT Training Center, the Lerești CBRN Training Center, the Bucium Training Ground, and the Cârțișoara Training Ground.
 Around 330 modernization projects are expected to be completed by 2026.